retrodaredevil/action-lib/README.md

 * Parameters to be passed to super methods/constructors should be put before other parameters
 * Use tabs instead of spaces, 2 tabs for continued line indent.
 (Only for *.java files)
 * Reference interfaces instead of concrete classes in method signatures as much as possible
+* Do not use parts of the standard library from Java 8 (Java 8 syntax is allowed) - This is to allow for compatibility on Android projects targeting Android SDK 19
 ### TODO
 * Nothing